NSLS2/xsecurelock/README-NSLS2.md

  and changed versions to both be built through the same code base.
 It also allows for better auditing of changes.

-In addition to these changes, CI is provided an Azure Pipelines and upstream changes are automatically included.
+In addition to these changes, CI is provided on Azure Pipelines and upstream changes are automatically included.

 Debian packaging is provided on the `debian` branch.